prof3ssorSt3v3/mad9011/docs/modules/week13/README.md

 ### XD PLUGIN MANAGER

-This tutorial provides a quick overview of `XD Plugin Manager` and shows multiple ways to access it in Xd.
+This tutorial provides a quick overview of `XD Plugin Manager` and multiple ways to access it.

 <YouTube
   title="XD Plugin Manager"